 There are only two or three human stories, and they go on repeating themselves as fiercely as if they had never happened before.

 Knowing the basics of the three act structure is a little like knowing the basics of every musical score: you have the intro, the chorus, and the pieces on each side.
-The following is excerpted from one of the workbooks included in my write your memoir online course, and gives you a taste of how i break down the process of writing a memoir.
+The following gives you a taste of how i break down the process of writing a memoir.

-The three act structure is based on the premise that the chapters which fill each ‘act’ have a key purpose in fulfilling the journey of the story.
+The three act structure is based on the premise that the chapters which fill each ‘act’ have a key purpose in fulfilling the journey or quest of the central character (you, since it’s memoir) in the story.

 Each ‘act’ has a number of scenes or chapters, and each ‘act’ varies in length, but the purpose of each act is outlined below.

 Having a visual of the three act structure (or just a few key words up on your desk) helps you as you’re drafting your memoir, because you start to understand the archetypal meaning behind each aspect of your journey or story.
-It can also save you from going off on a completely unnecessary tangent of thousands of unnecessary words / side plots, and keeps you writing if you think you might get stuck.
-I include lots of writing prompts for each act in my write your memoir online course.
+It can also save you from going off on a completely unnecessary tangent of thousands of unnecessary words / side plots.

 Act One: The Set-up